shash29999/CoderForNow/README.md

 # DS-Algo
-It's a repository for Data Structures and Algorithms in C++
+It's a repository for Data Structures and Algorithms in C++ and java